-Erika is a multi-disciplinary artist and educator currently working in Philadelphia area via London.
+Erika is a multi-disciplinary artist and educator currently working in Philadelphia area via London, UK.

 Erika is part of a vibrant international community of VJs and DJs.

 Through her vocal and visual work on Puzzlebox Records in Detroit, MI, she has worked with Keith Tucker and Tommy Hamilton of Aux 88, and other prominent artists from the Detroit electronic music scene.

 While in London, she worked for a holographic projection company, project managing for corporate and entertainment industry clients including: BBC, Samsung, Sony, Saatchi & Saatchi, and the Black Eyed Peas.

-Erika's work is supported by the Center for Fine and Emerging Visual Artists in Philadelphia, where she was a NewCourtland Fellow in 2017.
+Erika's work is supported by the Center For Emerging Visual Artists in Philadelphia, where she was a NewCourtland Fellow in 2017.

-Recently she produced shows for the Edelman Planetarium at Rowan University, where she teaches photography and video production.
+She has produced shows for the Edelman Planetarium at Rowan University, where she teaches video production and photography.